jgraichen/salt-tower/README.md

 ##### Late-bound variable replacement

-File includes are pre-processed by a string formatter to late-bind pillar values.
+File includes are preprocessed by a string formatter to late-bind pillar values.

 ```yaml
 base: